Eucalyptus Essential Oil, Radiata

 As they all have very similar therapeutic functions, all of the eucalyptus oils may be used interchangeably.
 They may also be blended together.
 The primary difference between most of the eucalypti is in their olfactory characteristics:

-- Eucalyptus Globulus Essential Oil: Organically harvested in India, Globulus is known as the "Blue Gum Tree" due to its blue-gray leaves.
+- Eucalyptus Globulus Essential Oil: Harvested in South Africa, Globulus is known as the "Blue Gum Tree" due to its blue-gray leaves.
 This is the most common of all the Eucalyptus varieties because of its high level of eucalyptal content, the therapeutic compound found in Eucalyptus.
 It has a classic, intensely camphoraceous menthol aroma.

-- Eucalyptus Radiata Essential Oil: Organically cultivated in Australia, this variety is also known as Narrow Leaf Eucalyptus.
+- Eucalyptus Radiata Essential Oil: Cultivated in Australia, this variety is also known as Narrow Leaf Eucalyptus.
 Its crisp, clean, and herbaceous true eucalyptus aroma is soft and sweet, with smooth camphor notes.
 Rich in cineoles, it is the most therapeutically versatile variety.

-- Lemon-scented Eucalyptus Essential Oil: Organically harvested in India, Eucalyptus citriodara has the same therapeutic qualities as the other Eucalyptus species, but smells of fruity citronella and lemon.
+- Lemon-scented Eucalyptus Essential Oil: Harvested in South Africa, Eucalyptus citriodara has the same therapeutic qualities as the other Eucalyptus species, but smells of fruity citronella and lemon.

 Interesting Eucalyptus Radiata Essential Oil Information